Special Education and Inclusive Practices (SEIP)

 SEIP 331 Special Education Policies, Procedures, and Planning (3 crs)

-Prerequisite: SEIP 200 or SPED 200.
+Prerequisite: SEIP 200.
 Limited to students admitted to the SEIP program.

 This course is designed for students to begin the process of writing and reviewing IEPs for students in special education.
 Specific IEP forms will be used to demonstrate the procedures while discussing variations in the overall process.
 As students develop an IEP, the importance of measurable goals and appropriate accommodations/ modifications will be discussed.
 In addition, topics related to legal procedures, data collection, and collaboration will be addressed.